aj3423/SpamBlocker/README.md

 Calls repeated within a period of time will be permitted.

 #### 4. Recent Apps
-Any call would be permitted if any of these apps has been used within a period of time.
+Any call would be permitted if any of these apps had been used within a period of time.

 - A typical use case: